roeszler/kapthol/README.md

   - Each subsequent navigation element is appropriately positioned in the top right corner of the viewing window
   - Each subsequent navigation element is appropriately evenly spaced so as not to interact with each other
   - Each subsequent navigation element links to it's appropriate navigation section and/or .html page.
-  - With interaction, each subsequent navigation element functions in the same respnsive style
+  - With interaction, each subsequent navigation element functions in the same responsive style

 - As a site user I can see that the hero text on the #home section is clearly presented, appropriately colored and contrasted so that the site is introduced intuitively in an easy to read manner.
-  - Lighthouse testing within chrome devlopment tools produces a accessibility contrast score of at least 90 or above for all elements
+  - Lighthouse testing within chrome development tools produces a accessibility contrast score of at least 90 or above for all elements
-  - Hero font slected is strong, clear and easy to read
+  - Hero font selected is strong, clear and easy to read

 - As a site user I can identify with the hero image to relate to the core services of the business so that business value proposition can be reinforced during my time navigating the site.
-  - Hero image is in the same color and style that directly correlates to the rest of the site as detailes in the [strategy.md](docs/ucd/1-strategy.md) documentation.
+  - Hero image is in the same color and style that directly correlates to the rest of the site as detailed in the [strategy.md](docs/ucd/1-strategy.md) documentation.
   - Hero image conveys the core business value proposition detailed in [strategy.md](docs/ucd/1-strategy.md).
-  - Hero image is light, friendly and associated with any of the travel, ocean, holiday themes assoicated to the business brand discussed in [strategy.md](docs/ucd/1-strategy.md).
+  - Hero image is light, friendly and associated with any of the travel, ocean, holiday themes associated to the business brand discussed in [strategy.md](docs/ucd/1-strategy.md).

 - As an initial site user I can see the top of the subsequent page bleeding up at the bottom of the page so that I am enticed to investigate the site further.
   - Height of subsequent about us section that immediately follows the hero section, occupies 25% or more of the base of the screen.